 Chris Morris

 Morris's similarly controversial postmodern sketch comedy and ambient music radio show Blue Jam gained a cult following.
-It was adapted into the TV series Jam, hailed as "the most radical and original television programme broadcast in years", and Morris won the BAFTA Award for Best Short Film after expanding a Blue Jam sketch into My Wrongs 8245–8249 & 117 starring Paddy Considine.
-Nathan Barley, a sitcom written in collaboration with then little-known Charlie Brooker that satirised hipsters, had low ratings but success with its DVD release.
+It was adapted into the TV series Jam, hailed as "the most radical and original television programme broadcast in years", and Morris won the BAFTA Award for Best Short Film after expanding a Blue Jam sketch into My Wrongs #8245–8249 & 117 starring Paddy Considine.
+Nathan Barley, a sitcom written with Charlie Brooker that satirised hipsters, had low ratings but success with its DVD release.
 Morris joined the cast of sitcom The IT Crowd, his first project in which he did not have writing or producing input.

 Biography from the Wikipedia article Chris Morris (satirist).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.